 Glyndŵr University has a proven track of success in Automotive Engineering and Motorsport.
-The BEng (Hons) Automotive Engineering course contains a set of key modules covering the essential aspects of the automotive engineering field.
-This provides a solid background for a career in the automotive engineering and motorsport sector.
+The BEng (Hons) Automotive Engineering course aims to prepare candidates with the knowledge and skills on the areas of automotive design, analysis, development and optimisation, etc. It contains a set of key modules, such as automotive systems, internal combustion engine, automotive dynamics and powertrain analysis, automotive design, etc., covering the essential aspects of the automotive engineering field.
+This provides a solid background for a career in the automotive engineering and motorsport sectors.